-Upon request, students with a disability and/or chronic illness are offered the opportunity to take examinations and assessments or teaching and learning activities in a manner adapted as optimal as possible to their disability and/or chronic illness.
+Upon request, students with a disability and/or chronic illness are offered the opportunity to take exams and assessments or teaching and learning activities in a manner adapted as optimal as possible to their disability and/or chronic illness.
 These adjustments shall be reasonably tailored to the student's disability and/or chronic illness but may not alter the quality or difficulty of an educational component or assessment programme.
 All intended learning outcomes must be covered by the adapted (assessment) provision.

-Based on the advice of Disability Support (DS) and any additional information, if requested, the Board of Examiners decides on adaptations in assessment.
+Based on the advice of Disability Support (DS) and, if applicable, any additional information, the Board of Examiners decides on adaptations in assessment.
+Based on the advice of DS and the subsequent binding advice of the SBE Board, the Board of Examiners decides on adjustments in education.

 If the Board of Examiners deviates from the advice of DS, this deviation is motivated.